keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Anastasiya.md

 		  "realistically, I know it's not true.
 But What If?"
 	- very hyperactive
 	-
-	- boxes in her free time, taught Ana how to fight and win
+	- boxes in her free time, taught Ana the basics of fighting and defending herself
 	- description:
 		- ~~ 6 foot